Allegheny Trio Joined by Jennifer Hope Wills for SU Concert

 A successful soloist and chamber musician, Barretta has performed extensively throughout the U.S. and Canada.
 A member of the piano faculty at Juilliard School’s Pre-College Division, he has appeared at the Seoul Music Festival and Academy in South Korea.
 A collaborative artist, he has played with such internationally recognized musicians as baritone Christopher Robertson and trumpeter Terry Everson.
 He studied at Oberlin Conservatory and earned a D.M.A. from Peabody Conservatory.

-Sponsored by the Music, Theater and Dance Department, admission is free and the public is invited, but tickets are required.
+Sponsored by the Music, Theater and Dance Department, admission is free and the public is invited.
 For tickets, visit the online box office.

 Those planning to park on campus must register in advance for a free parking pass.

 For more information call 410-543-6228 or visit the SU website.